Simian-Web-Apps/simian-deploy-azure-functions/README.md

    In your GitHub Repository you can see the deployment activity and its success or failure under "Actions".
    If successful, in your Azure Portal you should see "Status: Running" in theOverview page of your Azure Function.

-Alternatively, you can clone out this repository and create an Azure Function and deploy code changes from within Microsoft Visual Studio.
+Alternatively, you can clone this repository, locally create an Azure Function and deploy code changes from within Microsoft Visual Studio.
 See [Develop Azure Functions by using Visual Studio Code](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v4%2Cpython-v2%2Cisolated-process%2Cquick-create&pivots=programming-language-python)

 ## Optional: API Key
 Azure Functions allow different authorization levels.
 In this repository the default is "anonymous" as set in the `function.json` file.